15 Things To Do In Cluj Napoca Like A Local

 Located 10km near Cluj Napoca, a mysterious forest that is notorious for the weird phenomenons reported by people over the years.
 It’s even called the ‘Bermuda Triangle of Transylvania’, and the world’s most haunted forest.

 According to the tales, a shepherd disappeared together with all his sheep, sometimes in the 19th century.
-Then in 1960, a biologist reportedly saw an object resembling a flying disc.
+Then in the ’70s, a biologist reportedly saw an object resembling a flying disc.

 Over the years, many people who visited the forest experienced weird things such as shadows, whispers, dims of light out of nowhere.